 Change your password – Staff who suspect their password has been compromised should change it immediately.
 Staff should ensure all default passwords supplied by a vendor for new ICT devices and information management systems are changed when receiving access.

-Store passwords securely – Never write down passwords on post-its and stick these on your monitor etc.
+Store passwords securely – Never write down passwords on Post-its and stick these on your monitor etc.

 Overall, passwords are a key component of any cybersecurity strategy.
-By implementing strong and unique passwords and providing regular employee training, school can protect against unauthorised access to their systems and reduce the risk of cyber attacks.
+By implementing strong and unique passwords and providing regular employee training, schools can protect against unauthorised access to their systems and reduce the risk of cyber attacks.